jiashunwang/Neural-Pose-Transfer/README.md

 ## Generating the data
 We provide our code data_generation.py based on https://github.com/CalciferZh/SMPL and for more information about SMPL, please check https://smpl.is.tue.mpg.de/.
 The meshes with clothes are from https://virtualhumans.mpi-inf.mpg.de/mgn/.

+## Data and Pre-trained model
+We provide dataset and pre-trained model used in our paper, please download data from [data link](http://www.sdspeople.fudan.edu.cn/fuyanwei/download/NeuralPoseTransfer/data/), and download model weights from [model link](http://www.sdspeople.fudan.edu.cn/fuyanwei/download/NeuralPoseTransfer/ckpt/).
+The test data file lists are also provided, the mesh file order in file lists are `identiy pose gt`.

 ## Running the demo
-We provide the pretrained model for the original method and maxpooling method and also two meshes for test.
+We provide the pre-trained model for the original method and maxpooling method and also two meshes for test.
 For you own data, please train the model by yourself, because the pose parameter space may be different.
 For human meshes with clothes, we recommend the max-pooling method.
 ```
 python demo.py
 ```